Circa 1950 - 1952 US Overseas Airways USOA Pilot Wing

 Thank you for visiting.
 We hope you will find some vintage artifacts here on our site to add to your collection.

-ARTIFACT: This is a circa early 1950's pilot wing for the United States Overseas Airways (USOA).
+ARTIFACT: This is a circa early 1950's pilot wing for the United States Overseas Airways USOA.
 The airline was founded by a dentist, Dr. Ralph Cox who earned his pilot's license flying for the NAVY in WWII.
 Originally known as Ocean Air Tradeways, Dr. Cox changed the airline's name in 1950 to United States Overseas Airways.
 During the early 1950's USOA did not have scheduled flights.
 Instead, its non-schedule status allowed it to fly a number of both civilian and military operations - including aiding in transport during the Korean War, lending its support towards the creation of the Distant Early Warning (DEW) project, and operated flights worldwide for the Military Air Transport System (MATS).
+It is also speculated that the airline performed some clandestine operations for the Military during the 1950's.
 It operated this way for many years before it began scheduled service in 1959.
 The wing has a striped crest at center bearing the letters U.S.O.A.

 SIZE: Approximately 11/16" in height and 3-1/16" in width.